astuder/dAISy/Firmware/readme.md

 2. Put dAISy into boot loader mode by sending the follwing commands through the serial terminal:
 	- Press *ESC* to enter the debug menu.
+	- The menu will display the current firmware version on the first line.
+You can stop here if your dAISy already runs the latest firmware.
 	- Press *B* to start the boot loader.

 	dAISy will now disable the serial port and is ready for the firmware update.